After completing this reading you should be able to:

 - The scores can be quite misleading when used to measure relative risk.
 For example, if a country has a PRS score of 80, that doesn’t imply it’s twice as safe as another country with a score of 40.

 A sovereign default is the failure or refusal of the government of a sovereign state to pay back its debt in full.
+Sovereign default risk is, therefore, the risk that a country will default on its debt.
 Sovereign debt can be denominated in either local or foreign currency.

 Foreign Currency Defaults